In this story clip (below), I share about building a healing arts practice. I share back as a geographer / holistic practitioner / Blaxicana.

 If you’re exploring how to build and be well, join me.
 Fellow POC soulpreneurs and soulful academics, tune in.
 More to come.
 Get the e-letter for updates!

 P.S. it’s about 11 minutes with a mini-meditation.
 Breathe with me . . .

-I work from the root! ancestral roots, root causes, root chakras, plant roots, root down with community…
+I work roots! ancestral roots, root causes, root down with community…

-As a Blaxicana (African-American and Xicana), I’m inspired by African-American rootwomen, Xicana and Mexicana curanderas, and healer-scholars who have long practiced collective health and healing: spirit, mind, body, and earth.
-They guide my path and practice, along with these writings and many teachers.
-For certifications and learning, visit my virtual CV.
+I’m inspired by African-American rootwomen, Xicana and Mexicana curanderas, and healer-scholars who have long supported community healing and grassroots power: spirit, mind, body, earth.
+Ancestors and intuition are my guides, along with these writings and many teachers.
+(For more on training, visit the virtual CV).

 For consulting, I partner with people of color-led and justice-centered organizations.
 Through group ceremony, healing arts, and embodied inquiry, we explore how to sustain ourselves and our work.
 For research and creative projects, I focus on Black geographies of food and healing; grassroots and indigenous medicine; and alternative economies.

 Every full moon (or so) I send an e-letter with reflections, updates, and more: sign up.